Vimy ridge photos 078

 Overview

-Mr D. Espejo - Head of History
+Mr A. O'Halloran - Head of History

 History is a dynamic challenging subject.
 At KS3 pupils develop an understanding of a broad sweep of British and World History from 1066 to the present day before focusing during the GCSE course on the way in which a variety of individuals and events from the Twentieth Century have shaped the Modern World we inhabit.
 The A-Level courses allow pupils to explore the British Empire at its peak and to explore its contraction and collapse alongside colonial British North America and the features of the USA as it was established as a sovereign nation.
 Learning does not take place solely within the classroom, opportunities to enrich pupils knowledge and understanding of History abound.
 Visits to the World 1 and 2 Battlefields provide the highlight of the trips calendar and sit alongside the History Society and its magazine in allowing pupils to indulge their passion for the subject.